What is the difference between JBoss EAP and WildFly?

-Firstly, the generic term JBoss or JBoss AS refers to the first name of the Community version Java application server.
+Firstly, the generic term JBoss or JBoss AS refers to the original name of the Community version Java application server.
 If you are looking for the old application server versions, they are archived here: http://jbossas.jboss.org/downloads

-Therefore, the following distinction applies:
+In a nutshell, the following distinction applies:

 • WildFly: The Community version of the Application Server